k3nnethfrancis/shoshin-dot-blog/content/posts/extended-mind.md

 readTime: 2 minutes
 ---

-# work systems and the extended mind
+# Work systems and the extended mind

 As it turns out, On information technology was a discussion of the extended mind hypothesis.